Danielsolmn/TriviaApp/README.md

 Submitted by: **Daniel Woldetsaidk**

-**TapToTrivia** is an iOS quiz app that challenges users with fun, fast paced trivia questions.
-Built with Swift and UIKit, it fetches questions from the Open Trivia Database API.
+**TapToTrivia**  is an interactive iOS app that challenges users with fun, fast-paced trivia questions across multiple categories and difficulties.Built with Swift and UIKit, it fetches questions from the Open Trivia Database API and gives instant feedback after each answer.

 Time spent: **10** hours spent in total

-## Required Features
+##  Completed Features

-The following **required** functionality is completed:

-- [x ] User can view and answer at least 5 trivia questions.
+- [x] User can view and answer at least 5 trivia questions.
-- [ x] App retrieves question data from the Open Trivia Database API.
+- [x] App retrieves trivia question data from the Open Trivia Database API.
-- [ x] Fetch a different set of questions if the user indicates they would like to reset the game.
+- [x] Fetches a new set of questions when the user resets the game.
-- [ x] Users can see score after submitting all questions.
+- [x] User sees their final score after answering all questions.
-- [ x] True or False questions only have two options.
+- [x] True or False questions only show two answer buttons.

-The following **optional** features are implemented:

-- [ ] Allow the user to choose a specific category of questions.
-- [ ] Provide the user feedback on whether each question was correct before navigating to the next.
+- [x] User can select question **difficulty** using a `UISegmentedControl`.
+- [x] User can select question **category** using a `UIPickerView`.
+- [x] Quiz UI is hidden until the user taps the **Start** button.
+- [x] After each answer, user receives feedback via `UIAlertController` showing the correct answer.
+- [x] After the game ends, Start/Difficulty/Category options reappear to allow restart.
+- [x] App supports both **portrait and landscape** orientations with responsive layout.

 The following **additional** features are implemented: